Santa Lucia del Gonfalone: Archconfraternity of the Gonfalone

 The Archconfraternity of the Gonfalone was a group of white penitents (due to the colour of their robe) that were headquartered in the church.
 The association was established in 1264 at Rome.
 St. Bonaventure, at that time Inquisitor-general of the Holy Office, prescribed the rules, and the white habit.
-It came to be called the Gonfalone Confraternity because of the banner carried in processions.
+It came to be called the Gonfalone Confraternity because of the banner or gonfalon carried in processions.

 The confraternity was erected in the Church of St. Mary Major by Pope Clement IV in 1265 under the name La Confraternita dei "Raccomandati della Madonna S. Maria".
 Pope Clement IV officially recognized the Company, with the "Brief" of 1267.

 In 1486, the confraternity moved from S. Lucia Vecchia, in Regola, which being close to the Tiber was subject to flooding.
 Many privileges and churches were granted to this confraternity by succeeding pontiffs.
 In 1526 the confraternity was awarded a Golden Rose by Pope Clement VII.
 In 1550 Pope Julius III granted the confraternity the prerogative to pardon one convict annually.

 The Confraternita della Madonna del San Francesco in Foligno affiliated with the Gonfalone in 1575 and adopted the name.